ActiveStack/ActiveServerDockerConfig/README.md

 * `-v` maps VM's `$HOME/activestack  directory from the VM to the container
   * boot2docker shares your /Users directory with the VM but not the container.
 You need to use `-v` to tell it what to map

-# Attach to containers shell
+# Attach to containers bash shell
 `docker exec -i -t activestack bash`